 - If the sensory swing will be used by a child, or by an adult who has significant intellectual disabilities, check to make sure the swing has no loose pieces that could fall off and become a choking hazard, ropes that could wrap around a neck, holes where someone’s arm or leg can get stuck, etc. It’s best to supervise their use of the swing at all times.

-- Check the swing before each use to make sure there is no fraying of the ropes and that the swing is securely attached at all mounting points.
+- Check the therapy swing before each use to make sure there is no fraying of the ropes and that the swing is securely attached at all mounting points.

-Sensory Swing Features
+Features

 There are many kinds of sensory swings and they each provide different sensations and forms of movement.
 Consider what you or your loved one may prefer, for example: